Lapin0t/phd-manuscript/main/02_games.typ

 then, depending on these new states, two suitable transition functions.
 This is a lot to manage!

-This unwieldiness is well-known: while useful, writing state-machine-like code is closely linked to the dreaded _spaghetti code_ and _callback hell_.
+This unwieldiness is well known: while useful, writing state-machine-like code is closely linked to the dreaded _spaghetti code_ and _callback hell_.
 It is perhaps the prime reason why widely used programming languages have started organizing it using syntactic facilities like the #txtt("yield") keyword of python's